ucsb-cs/submit/scripts/README.md

 # submit.py

-To configure `submit.py` make the necessary changes to `nudibanch.ini` and store the file either in `~/.config/` (on Linux) or in whatever directory you run submit.py from.
+To configure `submit.py` make the necessary changes to `submit.ini` and store the file either in `~/.config/` (on Linux) or in whatever directory you run submit.py from.